Best Tools and Resources For Self-Taught Developers

 It is a non-profit organization with the mission to help people learn to code for free by creating thousands of videos, articles, and interactive coding lessons.

 It has the most comprehensive lessons and an up-to-date curriculum.
-It also, consists of an interactive learning web platform, an online community forum, chat rooms, as well as online publications.
+It also includes an interactive learning web platform, a community forum, chat rooms, and online publications.

 Cssreference is a free visual guide to CSS.
 It features the most popular properties and explains them with illustrated and animated examples.